 Curiously, these reductions in ‘happiness inequality’ have taken place alongside growing income inequality.
 As the following chart shows, income inequality in the US is exceptionally high and has been on the rise in the last four decades, with incomes for the median household growing much more slowly than incomes for the top 10%.
 (More on this data in our entry on incomes across the income distribution.)

 The results from Stevenson and Wolfers for the US are consistent with other studies looking at changes in happiness inequality (or life satisfaction inequality) in different countries.
 In particular, researchers have noted that there is a correlation between economic growth and reductions in happiness inequality—even when income inequality is increasing at the same time.
-The visualization below, from Clark, Fleche and Senik (2015)4 shows this.
+The visualization below, from Clark, Fleche, and Senik (2015)4 shows this.
 It plots the evolution of happiness inequality within a selection of rich countries that experienced uninterrupted GDP growth.

 In this chart, happiness inequality is measured by the dispersion—specifically the standard deviation—of answers in the World Value Survey.
 As we can see, there is a broad negative trend; happiness inequality is falling in countries where GDP per capita is rising.
-And the opposite is also true: In their paper the authors show that happiness inequality is increasing in those countries and times when GDP is falling.
+And the opposite is also true: in their paper, the authors show that happiness inequality is increasing in those countries and times when GDP is falling.

-So: Why could it be that happiness inequality falls with rising income inequality?
+So, how could it be that happiness inequality falls with rising income inequality?

 Clark, Fleche, and Senik argue that part of the reason is that the growth of national income allows for the greater provision of public goods, which in turn tighten the distribution of subjective well-being.
 This can still be consistent with growing income inequality, since public goods such as better health affect incomes and well-being differently.